aldokkani/fabric-samples/README.md

 [//]: # (SPDX-License-Identifier: CC-BY-4.0)

-# Bock-Drive is a sample filesharing platform based on Private Blockchain (Hyperledger)
+# Block-Drive is a sample filesharing platform based on Private Blockchain (Hyperledger)

 ## Prerequisites